cosmos/ibc/spec/app/ics-721-nft-transfer/README.md

 }
 ```

-`onTimeoutPacket` is called by the routing module when a packet sent by this module has timed-out (such that it will not be received on the destination chain).
+`onTimeoutPacket` is called by the routing module when a packet sent by this module has timed out (such that it will not be received on the destination chain).

 ```typescript
 function onTimeoutPacket(packet: Packet) {